 Proverbs 10:13 is the first mention of corporal punishment in the book (corporal, not to be confused with the word “corporate,” is derived from “corpus,” meaning “body”).
-Solomon states, A rod (shebet) is for the backside of him who lacks understanding.
+Solomon states, a rod (shebet) is for the back of him who lacks understanding.
 Why?
-This tactile response of the parent to the child provides an immediate correlation of sowing and reaping regarding the foolishness of rebellion (cf. Gal.
-6:7).
+This tactile response of the parent to the child provides an immediate correlation of sowing and reaping regarding the foolishness of rebellion (cf. Galatians 6:7).
 Merriam-Webster defines corporal punishment as “that which is administered by an adult to the body of a child ranging in severity from a slap to a spanking.”
 Author Tedd Tripp, in his excellent book, Shepherding a Child’s Heart, goes a step further.
 The rod isn’t so much the physical object as much as it is the parent who spanks in obedience to Scripture:

 In summary, the rod, according to the Bible, is God’s specific means of dealing with, and is the remedy for, foolishness in the heart of a child.
 Yes, effective verbal communication is necessary too, but,

-It is the same in the Family.
+It is the same in the family.
 Continuing on this point, Proverbs is clear and repetitive:

 Unfortunately, some parents abuse their children under the guise of spanking.
 But such extremes are not God’s design, nor do they serve to expunge God’s design from consideration.
 Spanking incorrectly is sin, as we will now see.